First Time @ Crossroads?

 Your First Visit to Crossroads?

 We want to make your first visit to Crossroads a good experience so here is some information you may find helpful as you prepare to visit.
-Starting September 9, 2012 we will worship starting at 9 a.m. and 10:30 a.m.
+From Memorial Day Weekend through Labor Day Weekend we worship at 9:15 a.m.
+During the rest of the year we have two worship services, 9 & 10:30 a.m.

 Where does Crossroads meet each week?